classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/bitpay-crypto.md

     ***

-    > {primary} The BitPay Key Name and Encrypt code are not obtained by BitPay, you can enter any random secret code.
-And don't change them once you entered.
+    > {primary} The BitPay Key Name and Encrypt Code are not provided by BitPay; you can enter any random secret code.
+Do not change them once entered.

     ***

-3. Now, logout as Admin and Login with a Customer account into your website and keep the tab opened.
+3. Logout as Admin and login with a Customer account.
+Keep this tab open.

     ***